-8 The Tyndall Farm & The Silo - Corner of 2nd St. and 5th Ave In the midst of spring plowing, Norman Tyndall's life changed irrevocably in 1941.
+The Lyndall Farm & The Silo

+In the midst of spring plowing, Norman Tyndall's life changed irrevocably in 1941.

 Four officers arrived at his home and within 48 hours, his 100-acre farm was purchased to become the future RCAF No. 5 Clinton base.
 Within 14 weeks of purchase, the first trainees arrived at the top-secret base to begin their Radar & Communications training.
 The first (RAF) Commanding Officer, Wing Commander Adrian Cocks, felt the farm's silo should remain as a 'mark of distinction' and as a result, it became affectionately called "Cocks' Folly".